-Group reorganisation - SG Fleet Holdings Pty Limited and Super Group Australia Pty Limited

-When SG Fleet Holdings Pty Limited (the legal parent and legal acquirer) acquired Super Group Australia Pty Limited and its controlled entities (the legal subsidiary), the acquisition did not meet the definition of a business combination in accordance with AASB 3 'Business Combinations' ('AASB 3').
-Instead, the combination has been treated as a group reorganisation, using the common control method, as follows:
+Group reorganisation - SG Fleet Holdings Pty Limited and SG Fleet Investments Pty Ltd (Prior Period) When SG Fleet Holdings Pty Limited (the legal parent and legal acquirer) acquired SG Fleet Investments Pty Ltd (previously known as Super Group Australia Pty Limited) and its controlled entities (the legal subsidiary), the acquisition did not meet the definition of a business combination in accordance with AASB 3 'Business Combinations' ('AASB 3').
+Instead, the combination had been treated as a group reorganisation, using the common control method, as follows:

 - The assets and liabilities of the combining entities are reflected at their carrying amounts.
 No adjustments have been made to reflect fair values, or recognise any new assets or liabilities, that would otherwise be required under AASB 3; - No 'new' goodwill has been recognised as a result of the combination.
-The only goodwill that has been recognised is the existing goodwill of Super Group Australia Pty Limited.
-The difference between the consideration paid and the equity 'acquired' is reflected in equity as a 'capital contribution'; and - The statement of comprehensive income reflects the results of the combining entities from 21 April 2011 with no restatement of comparatives.
+The only goodwill that has been recognised is the existing goodwill of SG Fleet Investments Pty Ltd. The difference between the consideration paid and the equity 'acquired' is reflected in equity as a 'capital contribution'; and - The statement of comprehensive income for the comparative period reflects the results of the combining entities from 21 April 2011 to 30 June 2011.